Demain le Palais de Justice

 However, this luxurious album is also a political manifesto that addresses all who can and must help to save this exceptional and timeless building.
 To give the Palace of Justice a new sense of pride and finally free it from the coffin of positions that it is now forfeiting.

 Besides Schuiten and Plissart the following artists joined this project: 13 Pulsions, Gerard Alsteens, Serge Baeken, Pascal Bernier, Delphine Boël, Cäät, Basile Cuvelier, Laurent Dandoy, Renaud De Heyn, Johan De Moor, Max de Radigues, Serge Dehaes, Denis Deprez, Olivier Detroz, Kim Duchateau, Aniss El Hamouri, Michel François, Vincent Glowinski, Alain Goffin, Josse Goffin, Stephan Goldrajch, Olivier Grenson, Ben Heine, William Henne, Anne Herbauts, Herr Seele, Fred Jannin, Léopold Joris, Pierre Kroll, Marie-Jo Lafontaine, Pierre Lallemand, Pascal Lemaitre, Marec, Pascal Matthey, Karl Meersman, Ever Meulen, Denis Meyers, Steve Michiels, Jean-Luc Moerman, Manuel Murillo, José Parrondo, Frank Pe, Emilie Plateau, Romain Renard, Joris Snaet, Elsa Stubbé, Nicolas Vadot, Jean-Claude Wouters, Yslaire

-Demain le Palais de Justice will be published on November 22, 2018 in a Dutch and French version.
-The book will have 112 pages.
+Demain le Palais de Justice was published on November 22, 2018 in a Dutch and French version.
+The book has 112 pages.